hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 For example, the availability of telemetry data is up to the network administrators.
 It's entirely their decision whether or not they want to allocate processing power to track the work instead of using it to do the actual work.
-By contrast, things such as access to you account balance is always a required function.
+By contrast, some functions are always required, e.g. having access to your account balance.

 ### Expressions, Conditionals, Logic